 If you have been using feminine hygiene products to mask vaginal odors or attempt to get rid of unusual discharge, you may be dealing with a vaginal infection that will only get worse with vaginal hygiene products.

 A safe and effective method for restoring your normal vaginal pH and treating vaginal infections is using boric acid suppositories.
-Boric acid is listed as safe for treating persistent or recurrent vaginal infections like bacterial vaginosis by the CDC (https://www.cdc.gov/std/tg2015/bv.htm) and research shows that it really works.
+Boric acid is listed as safe for treating persistent or recurrent vaginal infections like bacterial vaginosis and research shows that it really works.

-Boric acid is actually better at treating BV than antibiotics because it restores the naturally acidic pH of the vagina without causing extreme pH changes in either direction.
-Research shows it’s up to 88% effective at treating bacterial vaginosis which is better than antibiotics yet it comes without the risk of a yeast infection afterward a common concern with antibiotic use.
+Boric acid is actually better at treating BV than antibiotics because it restores the naturally acidic pH of the vagina.
+Research shows it’s up to 88% effective at treating bacterial vaginosis.
+That’s better than antibiotics yet it comes without the risk of a yeast infection afterward.

-Don’t threaten the health of your vagina with vaginal hygiene products that claim they’ll get rid of odors and “clean” your vagina but actually make things much worse.
-Boric acid suppositories like VeeCleanse are a safe, science-backed approach commonly recommended by gynecologists.
+Don’t threaten the health of your vagina with vaginal hygiene products that claim they’ll get rid of odors.
+Boric acid suppositories are a safe, science-backed approach commonly recommended by gynecologists.